ericcornelissen/shescape/docs/use-cases.md

 ## On Managed Systems

-If you use Shescape in applications you run on your own computer, a container (e.g. [Docker]), or a virtual machine there are no restrictions on how to use Shescape.
+If you use Shescape in applications you run on your own computer, a container (e.g. [Docker]), or a virtual machine, there are no restrictions on how to use Shescape.
 It is still recommended to follow [tips] to protect against shell injection and use the [recipes] to guide your implementation.